 A key element of a successful SCYP program is staff involvement.
 The partner must have one or more staff champions for SCYP, preferably a manager or another person within the agency who has the ability to direct and motivate staff to participate in the partnership.
 SCYP projects will be successful only with staff participation.
 The partner will identify specific staff to serve as points of contact and to collaborate on each project with SCYP faculty and students.
-Our past partners report that for each project, 1-3 staff spent about one half to one full day every two weeks preparing background materials, accompanying students on site visits, and participating in reviews and presentations of student work.
 Before the start of the academic year, the partner will be requested to compile and provide documents, such as prior concept plans, vision documents, architectural renderings, computer-aided drawings, GIS maps and layers, community datasets, and aerial photographs.
+SCYP will host links to relevant partner documents on its website.
+Example staff tasks during the term include presentation on the culture and context of the community, accompanying students on site visits, and participating in reviews and presentations of student work.

 The partner must also identify a staff person who will be the primary program coordinator, serving as a liaison between the partner and SCYP.
 This coordinator should be involved enough in each project to know the staff and faculty involved and to understand the project's scope and current status.
-Typically, the project coordinator averages 10-20 hours per week for about 15 months.
-The coordinator's time commitment may vary based upon the number of projects and the coordinator's level of involvement with each project.
+The project coordinator averages a few hours per week although time commitment may vary based upon the number of projects and the coordinator's level of involvement with each project.

-Each project with include a memorandum of collaboration (scope of work), detailing the problem statement, potential directions for student exploration, expected outcomes, deliverables, and activities.
+Each project will include a memorandum of collaboration (scope of work), detailing the problem statement, potential directions for student exploration, expected outcomes, deliverables, and activities.